 On why he decided to move to California to become an actor:"If you're a fisherman, get in a boat.
 Don't just stand there

 in a forest, saying, 'I'm a fisherman, I'm a fisherman.'
-I mean, prove it."
+I mean,

 "I had a mattress and an alarm clock.
 It was pretty depressing...